Category Archives: British Royals

 Princess Mary was the fourth of the six daughters and eleventh of fifteen children of King George III of the United Kingdom and Charlotte of Mecklenburg-Strelitz and the first cousin of William Frederick.
 Mary’s childhood was very sheltered.
 The living conditions of King George’s daughters came to be known as “the Nunnery.”
 None of the daughters was allowed to marry at the age when most princesses would marry.
 Perhaps this over-protection of King George III’s daughters was due to what happened to his sister Caroline Matilda when she married King Christian VII of Denmark.
 Christian’s mental illness led to Caroline Matilda having an affair, being caught, the execution of her lover, her exile, and her early death from scarlet fever at age 23.
 Eventually, three of the six sisters married, and one of them was Mary.
 Charlotte, Princess Royal married at age 31 which was a rather late age for marriage but Elizabeth was 48 and Mary was 40 at the time of their marriages.

 For a while, Mary had been fond of her cousin William Frederick and after Princess Charlotte’s marriage, the two 40-year-olds became engaged.
-On July 22, 1816, at the Chapel Royal in St James’s Palace, Princess Mary and Prince William Frederick were married.
-On the day of his marriage, Mary’s brother, The Prince Regent (the future King George IV), granted William Frederick the style of His Royal Highness.
+Mary and William Frederick were married on July 22, 1816, at the Chapel Royal in St James’s Palace.
+On the day of his marriage, Mary’s brother The Prince Regent (the future King George IV) granted William Frederick the style of His Royal Highness.
 Mary and William’s marriage was childless.
-The couple lived at Gloucester House in Piccadilly, London, and Bagshot Park, now the home of Queen Elizabeth II’s youngest child Prince Edward, Earl of Wessex.
+The couple lived at Gloucester House in Piccadilly, London, and Bagshot Park, now the home of Queen Elizabeth II’s youngest child Prince Edward, Duke of Edinburgh.
 Although William Frederick had wanted to marry Mary, he often treated her unkindly.
 Mary’s meddling sister-in-law Princess Sophia Matilda of Gloucester made her situation even more difficult.

-Princess Mary at age 80 on the right with her niece Queen Victoria and two of Victoria’s children, Princess Alice and the Prince of Wales (future Edward VII); Credit – Wikipedia
+Princess Mary at age 80 with her niece Queen Victoria and two of Victoria’s children, Princess Alice and the Prince of Wales (future Edward VII); Credit – Wikipedia

 On November 30, 1834, at Bagshot Park, William Frederik died at the age of 58 after being ill with a fever for fifteen days.
 He was buried in the Gloucester Vault at St. George’s Chapel, Windsor Castle.
 Mary survived him by twenty-three years and was a great favorite with all the members of the royal family particularly her niece Queen Victoria.
 Princess Mary, the longest-lived and the last survivor of her parents’ fifteen children, died at age 81, on April 30, 1857, at Gloucester House in London and was buried with her husband.